 top of page

-In this laboratory, various brain cognition studies were performed based on electroencephalogram (EEG).
+In this laboratory, various brain recognition studies were conducted based on electroencephalogram (EEG)

 2. Bio-signal-based emotion recognition

-4. Brain wave analysis when using a smartphone (game, SNS)
+4. EEG-based analysis when using smartphones (games, SNS)

 5. Brain-Brain Interface (BBI)